Düzce Province

 Düzce Province is a province in northwestern Turkey.
 The province is on the coastline of the Black Sea and is traversed by the main highway between Istanbul and Ankara.
 The primary town is Düzce, located in the center of the province.
-There are ancient Greek ruins in the province.
 Düzce separated from the Bolu province and became a province in its own right after a devastating earthquake in the city in November 1999.
-Its area is 2,492 km^{2}, and its population is 405,131 (2022).
+Its area is 2,492 km^{2}, and its population is 415.622 (2026).

 Districts

 Düzce province is divided into 8 districts (capital district in bold):